Come on Savvy Crafters, let’s see MORE soap making recipes like these!

 This is my first time at making my own CP soap and I’m so pleased with the results.

-At first glance it looked quite complicated so I opted for doing the small lard batch on the 3 Simple Homemade Lye Soap Recipes page as this would only cost me about a dollar to make (2 with the essential oil) actually I found it relatively simple; took around half an hour.
+At first glance it looked quite complicated so I opted for doing the small lard batch on the 3 Simple Lard Soap Recipes page as this would only cost me about a dollar to make (2 with the essential oil) actually I found it relatively simple; took around half an hour.

 I used a silicon muffin tray for a mould, turmeric for the color, not sure how much but I’m guessing a couple of tablespoons, and a tablespoon orange blossom essential oil (it smells lovely)